Search the best hotels in Jodhpur

 The Mehrangarh Fort, with its epic stone walls and many palaces inside, and the 20th Century sandstone palace of Umaid Bhawan are Jodhpur's two other main landmarks.
 This is due to their impressive scale and beauty, but they're by no means the only grand buildings worth closer inspection.

-The Hotel Guru's selection of the best places to stay in Jodhpur offers a wide range from unbelieveably good value guesthouses to Maharajah's Palaces turned luxury hotels.
-We cater for all budgets, but what none of our properties lack is the same attention to detail and ethos of great service.
+The Hotel Guru's selection of the best places to stay in Jodhpur offers a wide range from unbelievably good value guesthouses to Maharajah's Palaces turned luxury hotels.
+We cater for all budgets, but what none of our properties lack is attention to detail and an ethos of great service.

-It's not always easy to find a peaceful haven in this city of frenetic movement, but if you're looking for the best places to stay in Jodhpur to escape the crowds then try these:
+It's not always easy to find a peaceful haven in this city of frenetic movement, but if you're looking for the best hotels in Jodhpur to escape the crowds then try these:

 In Jodhpur you're not limited to visiting cultural treasures during business hours.
 Many of the city's great palaces are now grand hotels and some of the best places to stay in Jodhpur.

 - Umaid Bhawan Palace - if it seems familiar it could be because it's the landmark mentioned at the top of the page.
 Yes, you CAN stay here, and it's definitely one of the best hotels in Jodhpur.
 Built by the grandfather of the present Maharaja this wonderful building with its vast proportions is famous all over India.
 Set in 26 acres of lush gardens, everything here is elegant and luxurious, from the squash courts to the billiards room and yoga studio.

 - The Ajit Bhawan Palace belonged to the younger brother of the above, so you're still in good company.
 But with its variety of room options - including cottages, rooms and permanent tents, this is also ideal for families.